 - Thoughts or plans of suicide.

 Fathers dealing with paternal depression may also appear more irritable, easily annoyed, and emotionally distant.
 They may have a hard time connecting with the baby, which can make them seem uninterested in parenting responsibilities.
-Some depressed dads may turn to violence, drugs and alcohol, or other addictive behaviors to deal with their feelings.
+Depression in new dads can lead to violence, drugs and alcohol, or other addictive behaviors to deal with their feelings.

 Am I at risk for paternal postpartum depression?